Targeted Unlearning with Single Layer Unlearning Gradient

 Single layer update with different step-sizes

-Use the slider below to adjust the step size from 0 to 5, where you can observe images generated by the Stable Diffusion unlearned to varying degrees, on prompts that are related to the target and non-target concepts: "A portrait photo of Elon Musk", "Elon Musk sitting in the car", "A portrait photo of Mark Zuckerberg", "A portrait photo of Taylor Swift", and "A sea turtle in the ocean".
+Use the slider below to adjust the step-size (λ) from 0 to 1.5, with an interval of 0.1, where you can observe images generated by the Stable Diffusion unlearned to varying degrees, on prompts that are related to the target and non-target concepts: "A portrait photo of Elon Musk", "Elon Musk sitting in the car", "A portrait photo of Mark Zuckerberg", "A portrait photo of Taylor Swift", and "A sea turtle in the ocean".

 Loading...

-As the step size increases, you can observe how the generated images, even those associated with non-targeted concepts, gradually diverge from their original meanings, indicating over-editing (over-unlearning).
-To select an appropriate step size, we employ binary search to balance the degree of unlearning with the retention of overall model utility during the update process.
+To select an appropriate step-size (λ), we employ binary search to balance the degree of unlearning with the retention of overall model utility during the update process.

 Despite being extremely efficient, SLUG achieves effective unlearning while maintaining a good balance with model utility retention.
 Besides, SLUG is scalable across different foundation models for different tasks (e.g., CLIP, Stable Diffusion, VLMs) and flexible enough to jointly unlearn multiple identities.
 Below, we present some of the remarkable results achieved by SLUG.